aim2120/Macrofy/README.md

 A Swift macro package that automatically generates property-wrapper-equivalent macros from property wrapper types.

+## Pronunciation

+Macrofy is pronounced "mack-roffee", mack like "back" and "roffee" like coffee.

 ## Overview

 Macrofy simplifies the creation of property wrapper macros by automatically generating the macro expansion logic for your property wrappers.